 Amy Thompson Avishai was raised in Morocco, Jordan and Saudi Arabia while her father served as the American military attaché.
 She returned to the U.S. and began freelancing out of the New York Times’ Washington D.C. bureau.
 Amy later created documentary projects in Cambodia, Morocco and Ohio, during her graduate studies at the School of Visual Communication at Ohio University.

-Currently based in the Boston area, Amy is an adjunct faculty member at the Massachusetts College of Art and Design and at Endicott College and will begin teaching at the Griffin Museum of Photography in the coming year.
+Amy recently relocated to western Massachusetts from the Boston area where she was an adjunct faculty member at the Massachusetts College of Art and Design, Endicott College and taught photography at the Griffin Museum of Photography.
 Her latest work, Long Days, Short Years, is about family, motherhood and life in America.

 An educator, visiting artist and guest lecturer, Amy presented at the Washington D.C.
 Fulbright panel, Can Photography Make a Difference?
 She also shared her project, Within These Walls: Educating Girls in Rural Morocco, at the Global Understanding Convention, Simon Guggenheim Library in New Jersey, and at the Griffin Museum of Photography in Massachusetts.
 Her work has been shown in high schools and has been used to support girls’ education in rural Morocco.